cgaege/docusaurus/docs/quickstart/start-a-pipeline.md

   "errorMessages": []
 }
 ```
- The pipelineState `STARTED` indicates that the pipeline has been started successfully and is now ready to analyse text.
+ The `pipelineState: STARTED` indicates that the pipeline has been started successfully and is now ready to analyse text.